Buddhism now

 New

-• Morning meditation — When awareness is cultivated.
+• Morning meditation — The Eightfold Path is really just awareness.

-• Morning meditation — The Buddha’s teachings are vast and varied.
+• Morning meditation — The Buddha’s teachings are not abstract doctrines.

 Perfect Wisdom